secretstartups/handbook/support/workflows/cmoc_workflows.html.md

 #### 3. Notify E-Group of Resolution

-After updating the status page, edit the Slack message you created in `#e-group` to indicate resolution and post a final update in the thread.
+After the incident has been resolved on the status page, edit the Slack message you sent to `#e-group` and provide a final update that the incident has been resolved.
+If you're resolving an incident that was created by another CMOC, post this message in a thread instead and react to the post with the `:white_check_mark:` emoji.

 #### Add Post-Mortem